wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 If neither condition is met, `tryLowPrioAccess` returns zero, and the low priority access will be re-enqueued at the next cycle to re-attempt access.
 Note that there is no pending queue for low priority accesses, since the condition of unblocking a low priority access can only be known after a free interval is created.

+## Core Contention Model

+The core contention model consists of two aspects.
+The first aspect is bound and weave phase scheduling, which interleaves these two phases in a way such that inter-core skews are minimized.
+The second aspect is clock adjustment and event chain maintenance.
+We cover these two aspects in the following sections.

+### Bound-Weave Scheduling

+zSim schedules bound and weave phases after it has finished simulating a basic block.
+The scheduling decision is made in basic block call back fuction of the core.
+For `class TimingCore`, the function is `BblAndRecordFunc()`, while for `class OOOCore`, the function is `BblFunc()`.
+Other core types do not support weave phase timing model, and hence does not need the scheduling function.